 Rei set her cake down, swallowed, and glared at Warren.

 It’s the truth!
 That’s why he’s never heard of it.

 I… I see.
 Sechson made an awkward glance to the side, and

 Hey, don’t worry about him, it’s

 fine.
 I’m actually a huge nerd about holidays, especially super

-than any calendar you’d buy at a gift shop.
+any calendar you’d buy at a gift shop.

 Hahaha.
 Cool, nice.
 Could I see it, sometime?

 There was a loud thump against the door.

 Warren looked up from his book, and Rei set down her saucer of cake.
 There was a pause.
 Rei uncrossed her legs, and leaned forward to stand up, and the door flung open.
 A green wocky with a white trilby barged in, stood at the foyer, and looked around.
 Warren stared.